 - Study Subject: The studentships are awarded in the fields offered by the university.

 - Award: For September 2018 academic session university is offering 8 scholarships worth the full tuition fee for a one-year masters program to offer holders from Africa

 - Number of Awards: Eight opportunities are available.

 - The award can be taken in the UK

 - Eligible Countries: Africa

 - Entrance Requirements: Applicants must meet the following criteria:

 - Be resident in Africa at time of applying have completed the first degree in Africa

 - Demonstrate academic excellence and achieve grades equivalent to a degree equivalent to a UK 2:1 Hons or better.

-- English Language Requirements: In order to undertake a programme of study here at the University, applicants will need to demonstrate that they have a good level of written and spoken English.
+- English Language Requirements: In order to undertake a program of study here at the University, applicants will need to demonstrate that they have a good level of written and spoken English.
 They can demonstrate their level of English with IELTS/TOEFL/PTE or alternative qualifications.
 The sections below will tell them what grades they need in these qualifications for the subject area they want to study.
-Some degree programmes have slightly higher requirements than those stated here.
+Some degree programs have slightly higher requirements than those stated here.
 When this is so, the university will ensure that they are informed using the contact details they have provided on their application.
-If applicants have been instructed and assessed in the English language at a recognised institution, they may be exempt from these requirements.
+If applicants have been instructed and assessed in the English language at a recognized institution, they may be exempt from these requirements.

 - The mode of applying is online.